-My vision of Millennials is all the big girls and boys who, like myself, have learned the meaning of deadlines through renting from the local video store, responsibility via their Tamagotchi, and had their first AI encounter with the creepy but cute Furby.
+I see Millennials as little boys and girls, like myself, who grew up learning what a deadline is through renting movies from the local video store, or how to be responsible thanks to their Tamagotchi, and who had their first AI encounter with the creepy but cute Furby.

-Twenty years later, we are the startup generation with a bit of an inflated self-image, dreaming of becoming the next Musks, Jobs and Wojcickis – just wait ‘till we get that awesome big, game-changing idea, and the world will see how special we are!
+Twenty plus years later, we’re the startup generation with inflated egos, and we’re dreaming of becoming the next Musk, Jobs, Wojcicki, all thinking “just wait ‘till we get that awesome big, game-changing idea, and the world will see how special we are!”

-Having started coding at the age of 12 and hacking the public billboard in the center of my city in the second year of studies, I’ve always imagined that my future would inevitably carry a cool business developed from a genius new concept I somehow came up with.
+I started coding at the age of 12, by my second year of university I’ve hacked a public billboard in the city centre.
+So, I always thought that my future is in the new cool business which came out of a genius concept I came up with.

-Today, I’m a 25-year old startup founder, spending day and night servicing and closing customers with a team of dedicated employees.
-There was no overnight idea or instant success, just an average job with the average colleagues that got me started, and incremental changes and gradual improvements that got me where I am now.
+Today, I’m startup founder getting close to my 30s, spending day (and often night) servicing and closing customers with a team of dedicated employees.
+There was no overnight idea, or instant success - it’s an average job, with average idea that god me started, and incremental changes as well as gradual improvement that got me where I am now.

-Adult life isn't fabulous.
-My first job was in a successful medium-sized IT company where we built some great software, yet there was a constant tension between front-end and back-end developer teams.
+Adult life isn't fabulous, no matter what your Instagram profile says.
+My first job was in a successful medium-sized IT company where we build some great software.
+However, there was a constant tension between front-end and back-end developers.

-Frustrating as it is, it bugged my mind even more that everybody was aware of this, yet somehow no one seemed to be bothered enough to change anything.
-So I decided to give up my 9-to-5 job, gathered a group of friends, and together we began building software that would solve this problem.
+It’s frustrating, and it was bugging me, because no one seemed to be bothered enough to do anything about it.
+Which is why I decided to give up my 9-to-5 job, gather a group of friends, and start building a software which would solve this problem.

 The idea was to make the entire work process completely transparent, by quantifying the amount of work done by each team and individual.
 It would track how much time individuals spent on which websites and apps, how many hours each team worked, and how many minutes and hours were wasted.